Copán: Predynastic history

 The fertile Copán River valley was long a site of agriculture before the first known stone architecture was built in the region about the 9th century BC.
 The city was important before its refounding by a foreign elite; mentions of the predynastic history of Copán are found in later texts, but none of these predates the refounding of the city in AD 426.
 There is an inscription that refers to the year 321 BC, but no text explains the significance of this date.
 An event at Copán is linked to another event that happened 208 days before in AD 159 at an unknown location that is also mentioned on a stela from Tikal, suggesting that it is a location somewhere in the Petén Basin, possibly the great Preclassic Maya city of El Mirador.
 This AD 159 date is mentioned in several texts and is linked to a figure known as "Foliated Ajaw".
 This same person is mentioned on the carved skull of a peccary recovered from Tomb 1, where he is said to perform an action with a stela in AD 376.

+Regional Trade Networks and Motagua Corridor

+Copán's position in the fertile Copán River valley allowed the polity to function as a crucial trade hub linking the Maya lowlands with non-Maya cultures in southern Central America.
+The polity controlled access to the upper Motagua River valley, a primary source of jadeite and obsidian, which were transported along riverine networks to the Caribbean coast and inland Maya centers.